2026 AIR TRANSPORTATION SECTION Best Paper Award Competition

 To be eligible for the competition, the paper must meet the following criteria:

-It must have been published in a refereed journal, or appear in pre-print form online through the publishing agency, between June 1, 2023, and May 31, 2025.
-For papers that are only available in pre-print form, the online publication date must be easily verifiable.
+- It must have been published in a refereed journal, or made available as a preprint via a recognized publishing platform, within the period from June 1, 2024, to May 31, 2026.
+For preprints, the date of online publication must be easily verifiable.

 Submission Guidelines